1st grade long e vowel teams (ee, ea) worksheets

 Write each word from the bank under its vowel team.

-Columns: ee and ea. "week" belongs under ee; "team" belongs under ea.
+Columns: ee and ea. "wheel" belongs under ee; "bean" belongs under ea.

 What's on each sheet